 Where have you gone, Joe Bageant?
 Our nation turns its lonely eyes to you.

 From the core of Kunstler’s broader diagnosis dating back to The Long Emergency, which appeared fifteen years ago, comes this warning: we’re heading into an era in which a whole array of living arrangements built by cheap oil to run on cheap oil won’t have the cheap oil necessary to keep on running.
 Oil, the most indispensable commodity of industrial capitalism, is in steady decline, and no combination of any alternative energy sources is going to rescue us once the oil fields dry up—or, what is more likely, once the energy return on investment (EROI) reaches 1:1.
 (Once upon a time a barrel of oil could get you a hundred barrels; now it gets you about 15, and that number keeps falling.)
-Because people in the marbled halls of power and commerce, and few among the shopping masses, seem particularly worried about this, Kunstler has said over and over again that we are “sleepwalking into the future.”
+Because no one in the marbled halls of power and commerce, and few among the shopping masses, seem particularly worried about this, Kunstler has said over and over again that we are “sleepwalking into the future.”

 I say nothing of the clueless (but acceptably diverse) sleepwalking journalists who daily take dictation on All the News that’s Fit to Invent.